The sun had gone down before Maura saw Jane again that day.

-Frankie was sufficiently cowed by Maura's impressive outburst, but Tommy put up a fight once they reached the house.
-He saw no point in Maura endangering herself, but she quickly wore him down with a sermon not dissimilar to the one she had just given Frankie.
+Frankie was cowed by Maura's impressive outburst, but Tommy put up a fight once they reached the house.
+He saw no point in Maura endangering herself, but she wore him down with a sermon similar to the one she had just given Frankie.
 Although both brothers were extremely hesitant, they agreed to let Maura go inside so long as she promised to call for help if she needed it and defend herself if she thought it necessary.
 Making note of their concern, Maura left them on the front porch, squared her shoulders, and walked inside.

 As soon as the door closed behind her, she was prepared for the worst.
-The dark house was entirely quiet, and Maura suddenly found herself hyperaware of the noises from outside: the breeze, the crickets chirping, a dog barking somewhere down the street.
+The dark house was entirely quiet, and Maura found herself hyperaware of the noises from outside: the breeze, the crickets chirping, a dog barking somewhere down the street.
 When she called out for Jane, there was no answer.
 Maura lit a nearby lamp and carried it with her down the hall she knew led to Jane's old room.
 But it seemed to be another dead end—one sweep of the room with her lamp proved that it was empty.